rsaylor73/eks_cluster/alb/README.md

 kubectl apply -f ingress-rules.yaml
 ```

-The load balancer should launch and you will be able to access the applications via:
+The load balancer should launch, and you will be able to access the applications via:
 http://load-balancer-url/nginx

 Note: The example above in the deployment will be looking for a directory called nginx so
 you will need to modify the document root a little.

-You can also adjust the path in the ingress-rules.yaml
-file.
+You can also adjust the path in the ingress-rules.yaml file.

 ```
 kubectl exec -it <pod-name> -- /bin/bash